omnilib/aiosqlite/.github/issue_template.md

 * OS:
 * Python version:
 * aiosqlite version:
-* Can you repro on master?
+* Can you repro on 'main' branch?
 * Can you repro in a clean virtualenv?